reown-com/reown-kotlin/ReadMe.md

 # **Reown - Kotlin**

 The communications protocol for web3, Reown brings the ecosystem together by enabling hundreds of wallets and apps to securely connect and interact.
-This repository contains Kotlin implementation of reown protocols for Android applications.
+This repository contains Kotlin implementation of
+Reown protocols for Android applications.

 ####